 O'Brien has been a National Cattlemen's Beef Association board member.
-He was vice chairman of NCA's Tax and Finance Committee, Private Lands and Environmental Management Committee and the Environmental Planning Group and has served on the executive committee several years.
+He was in leadership of NCA's Tax and Finance Committee, Private Lands and Environmental Management Committee and the Environmental Planning Group and has served on the executive committee several years.
 He has served on NCBA's long range planning committee and the Blue Ribbon Taskforce for reorganizing NCBA.

 On the Checkoff side, O'Brien

 Presently, O'Brien is involved in the management of Corsino, the JA, The Swamp and Adobe Walls Cattle Company.
 These companies raise, graze and feed cattle in Texas, Colorado, New Mexico and Oklahoma.

 Ranches with which O'Brien is involved strive at good stewardship.
 He won the Society of Range Management’s Excellence in Grazing Management award in 1995--the presentation emphasized the turf in riparian areas.
 In 1997, the ranch received over 22 inches of rain in a 48 hour period with 12 inches in a few hours.
 Whitefish, Skillet and the Salt Fork ran higher than anyone had ever imagined.
 All of the creek beds became beaches as did nearby land that had been stirrup high in bluestem.
 It was as if the Lord had said, "Grazing Manager, ha, let me show you something."
 We are not in control.